pmean/build-website/text/07/RevisingDefinitions.md

 tags:
 - Website details
 output: html_document
+page_update: complete
 ---

 I have a section on definitions and it is an odd mix of things.
 I want to simplify these pages by separating examples of how to calculate a particular statistic from the formal definition of the statistic.
 This would make the definition shorter and sweeter in most cases.
 Here's a list of proposed "how to calculate" pages.
 Items with an asterisk represent entries where the definition already includes an example of how to calculate the statistic.

 + How to calculate alpha.
 + How to calculate beta.